 Kyoko Tsunetomi, Practicing Chado for over 10 years

 Kyoko Tsunetomi has been practicing chado for over ten years with Mrs. Kosaki.
-She has extensive experience in demonstrating chado in the Ottawa community and is the head guest in today’s tea ceremony.
+She has extensive experience in demonstrating chado in the Ottawa community and is the head guest in the tea ceremony.

-Daniel Tremblay, Owner of Cha Yi Tea House
+Daniel Tremblay, Owner of Maison de thé Cha Yi Tea House

 Daniel Tremblay travels each spring to the best tea producing regions of Asia to meet with artisan producers and imports high quality teas directly.
 Daniel pursued studies in herbology, organic farming and viticulture.
-Since 2004 he developed his passion for tea while working in several tea houses in France and Canada before opening his own teashop 2 years ago in Gatineau (old Hull).
-As a lover of tea and all the culture associated with these aromatic leaves, it is a pleasure for him to share his knowledge and passion.
+Since 2004 he developed his passion for tea while working in different tea houses in France and Canada before opening CHA YI < www.chayi.ca/en > in 2010, his own teashop in downtown Gatineau.
+There, besides selling authentic terroir teas and fine teaware, he offers tea workshops and tea tastings on a weekly basis, enthusiastically sharing his knowledge with his clientele.

 Yumiko Tsunakawa, Ikebana Artist and Certified Teacher

 Yumiko Tsunakawa is an Ikebana Artist and Certified Teacher and teaches over 160 classes, where over 3,000 ikebana arrangements at her Sakura Studio are created per year.
 Over 300 students have studied at her studio.